Slide 1

 Folklore Clubs

-The NFB has established folklore clubs in 7 schools in Accra, with plans to establish the clubs nationwide.
+The National Folklore Board (NFB) has established Folklore Clubs in Seven (7) schools in Accra, with plans to establish the Clubs nationwide.

 Image